New Beginnings Require Letting Go of the Ending

 Instead of dread or fear or anxiety, we can welcome a new beginning with open arms and open hearts.
 Knowing that we are wiser than before, stronger than before, and more courageous than before.

 We will never have the full path laid out in front of us nor a master plan.
 New beginnings asks us to take one step at a time.
-Trusting with your intuition.
-Allowing it to guide your every step in the moment.
+Trust with our intuition.
+Allowing it to guide our every step in the moment.
 It is all we can do.
 It allows us to enjoy the present, and savor the process.
 For before you know it, your new beginning will be an ending.
 And what you once thought was impossible is now possible.
 And then, it is time to do the next impossible thing.